1 In Washington State, apple trees are planted in the spring. The apple trees are started from a seed. The first growth on the plant is called a

 orchard.

 3 By the second spring, the apple tree will probably have little buds on the branches that will become blooms.
 Apple trees usually begin to blossom in April or May.
-Bees help the apple blossoms grow into nice apples.
+Bees help the apple blossoms grow into apples.
 As bees search for food, they spread pollen from one blossom to another.
 This process is called

 pollination.